AhmedOs99/AhmedOs99/README.md

 ## Hi there, I'm Ahmed 👋

 ### I am a Biomedical Software Engineer, graduated from Cairo University.
 I am interested in Machine Learning and Web Development.
+I am always open to collaborating on diverse and groundbreaking projects."

 📄 Check out my [CV](link-to-your-cv) to know more about my experience and skills.